 Classes in this area focus on the process and structure of regulation, both in the U.S. and globally.
-Students learn to think strategically about regulatory processes and also how to navigate the regulatory environment.
-There is a particular focus in three different regulatory areas: health and medical regulation, technology and telecommunications regulation, and energy and environmental regulation.
+Students learn to think strategically about regulatory processes and compliance and how to navigate the regulatory environment.
+Classes focus on a variety of specific regulatory topics: data privacy and security, food, energy and environment, health and medicine, technology and telecommunications, and universities.
 Classes also cover the process and substance of standard-setting – a form of private regulation.
-Emerging areas of technology and regulation – such as information privacy and security – are also covered.

 Data Privacy Management

-Data Security & Breach: Identification, Investigation, Notification, and Defense
+Data Security & Breach: Identification, Investigation, Notification & Defense

 Health Data: Classification & Compliance